Japanese Knotweed Mortgage Problems

 If you are buying and Knotweed is found, it’s advised to seek professional guidance.

-Do you have to report Japanese Knotweed in surveys & valuations?
+Do you have to declare Japanese Knotweed on the TA6 Property Information Form or report within surveys & valuations?

-Japanese Knotweed must be reported in the TA6 Form (Seller’s Property Information Form).
-Surveyors are trained to look out for signs due to the potential Japanese Knotweed damage to property, so if you are not honest, or try to conceal this, it will lead to your mortgage being declined after valuation.
+Mortgage surveyors & valuers are trained to look out for signs of Japanese Knotweed so if you are not honest, or try to conceal this, it will most likely lead to your mortgage being declined after valuation, until a treatment programme has been implemented.
+We are also seeing cases where sellers are being pursued by solicitors for misrepresentation.

-It’s important to have a thorough survey conducted to ensure the presence of Knotweed is determined and in case of future Japanese Knotweed mortgage problems.
-Detecting it early on can help you to ensure there are measures put in places such as the treatment programmes and insurance backed guarantees, so you can proceed with your house sale or purchase.
+It’s important to have a thorough survey conducted to ensure the presence of Knotweed is determined and prevent future Japanese Knotweed mortgage problems.
+Detecting it early on can help you to ensure there are measures put in place such as a treatment programme and insurance backed guarantees, so you can proceed with your house sale or purchase.

 Mortgage lenders’ attitude towards Japanese Knotweed